 We generate revenue in the form of interest income and capital gains on the debt investments that we hold and capital gains, if any, on equity interests that we may acquire.
 We expect our debt investments, whether in the form of leveraged loans or mezzanine debt, to have terms of up to ten years, and to bear interest at either a fixed or floating rate.
 Interest on debt will be payable generally either quarterly or semi-annually.
-In some cases, our debt investments may provide for a portion of the interest to be PIK.
-To the extent interest is paid-in-kind, it will be payable through the increase of the principal amount of the obligation by the amount of interest due on the thenoutstanding aggregate principal amount of such obligation.
+In some cases, our debt or preferred equity investments may provide for a portion or all of the interest to be PIK.
+To the extent interest is PIK, it will be payable through the increase of the principal amount of the obligation by the amount of interest due on the then-outstanding aggregate principal amount of such obligation.
 The principal amount of the debt and any accrued but unpaid interest will generally become due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, structuring or diligence fees, fees for providing managerial assistance or investment management services and possibly consulting fees.
 Any such fees will be generated in connection with our investments and recognized as earned.
-We may also invest in preferred equity securities that pay dividends on a current basis.
+We may also invest in preferred equity or common equity securities that pay dividends on a current basis.